arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 is that we are not really building a list, but a parser emitting a list.
 What can help is to think that `many`, by itself, can never
-fail: it keeps applying a parser, and when this fails, it just stops cycling, quitting the list building process.
+fail: it keeps applying a parser, and when this fails, it just stops cycling.
 Even if the input is empty, or if the parser immediately fails, `many` would happily succeed, returning an empty list.

 Here's a possible implementation: